JJ/hoborg/text/text.md

 But where was the right man?
 Who was the mechanical man tamer or whatever you called him?
 And how much was it worth?

-Because it seemed quite obvious that ladder or arm were going to take me nowhere.
+Because it seemed quite obvious that ladder or weapons were going to take me nowhere.

 *write*